 It is important to note that somewhat unusual terminology is used in this document.
-The smallest input/output unit of the flash chip is called sector.
+The smallest input/output unit of the flash chip is called a sector.
 Since JFFS3 mainly orients to NAND flashes, the sector is mostly the NAND page and is either 512 bytes or 2 Kilobytes.
 For other flash types the sector may be different.
-If flash's minimal input/output unit is very small (like one bit in case of NOR flash) there should be a layer which emulates larger sectors (say, 512 bytes).
+If flash's minimal input/output unit is very small (say, one bit as in case of NOR flash), there should be a layer which emulates larger sectors (say, 512 bytes).

 In opposite to indexing nodes, leaf nodes have flexible size, just like nodes in JFFS2.
-So, roughly speaking, JFFS3 file system may be considered as JFFS2 file system (leaf nodes) plus indexing information (figure 5).
+So, roughly speaking, JFFS3 file system may be considered as JFFS2 file system (leaf nodes) plus indexing information (indexing nodes) (see figure 5).